CartoDB/mobile-sdk/doc/routing.md

 Offline routing requires a more complicated preparation of your offline map packages, listener events, package initialization, and routing calculation parameters.

 First, you need to initialize a package manager and a listener to download packages.
-Check our [PackageManager](/docs/carto-engine/mobile-sdk/package-manager/) chapter to find more about offline packages
+View the [PackageManager](/docs/carto-engine/mobile-sdk/package-manager/) documentation to find more about offline packages.

 If all routing packages are downloaded and routing service is ready, you can calculate routing.